-There are at least 22 island or portions of islands now inscribed on the World Heritage list.
+There are at least 22 island or portions of islands now inscribed on the World Heritage List.
 There are several active or dormant volcanoes located in World Heritage sites such as Sangay National Park, Virunga National Park, Kilimanjaro National Park, Tongariro National Park, Hawaii Volcanoes National Park, Galapagos Islands, Morne Trois Pitons National Park, Kamchatka Volcanoes, Mount Kenya National Park/Natural Forest, and Heard and McDonald Islands.
-Heard and McDonald are volcanic islands, as is Hawaii Volcanoes, and the Galapagos are a volcanic archipelago of islands very much like EI.
-However, the EI gave their name to two recognised types of eruptions and are among the earliest ever studied and documented.
+Heard and McDonald are volcanic islands, as is Hawaii Volcanoes, and the Galapagos are a volcanic archipelago of islands very much like the Aeolian Islands.
+However, the Aeolian Islands gave their name to two recognised types of eruptions and are among the earliest ever studied and documented.
+Perhaps the principal distinguishing value of the Aeolians lies in the diversity of "textbook" volcanic features located within such a compact area and their history and on-going role as a field laboratory for the study of vulcanology.
+Comments from expert reviewers note the significance and importance of the nominated site for vulcanology.
+The twenty third (23rd.)
+World Heritage Bureau meeting (July, 1999) noted that this site has the potential to meet World Heritage natural criterion (i).

 There are other existing World Heritage sites in the Udvardy Mediterranean Sclerophyll Biogeographic Province: Mount Athos (Greece), Meteora (Greece), Ichkeul National Park (Tunisia), Doñana National Park (Spain), and Cape Girolata, Cape Porto, Scandola Nature Reserve and the Piana Calanches in Corsica (France).
 The maquis vegetation biome, within this biogeographic province, and associated fauna, are not well represented in the World Heritage List.
-On the EI the release of large areas from anthropogenic pressure (except low-level grazing) has permitted native vegetation and some native fauna to return, however, these elements do not provide a solid case to differentiate this site from other volcanic sites already on the World Heritage list.
+On the Aeolian Islands the release of large areas from anthropogenic pressure (except low-level grazing) has permitted native vegetation and some native fauna to return, however, these elements do not provide a solid case to differentiate this site from other volcanic sites already on the World Heritage list.